-Dictionary meaning of the Core – The most essential part of anything.
+The dictionary meaning of the Core is – The most essential part of anything.

-Similarly in the human body also a strong core is most essential and the importance of core strength cannot be undermined.
+Similarly, a strong core is essential in the human body, and the importance of core strength can not be undermined.

-In a body, core is defined as a set of muscles, the main constituents of which are
+In a body, the Core is defined as a set of muscles, the main constituents of which are

 - Pelvic floor – Helps prevent urine flow